Deepk92/NextHike_Project-05/README.md

 * Purchase Recommendation
 * Conclusion

-References - Data sources, analytical tools, and methodologies such as Python Libraries -  Numpy, Pandas, Matplotlib, Seaborn, streamlit and Scikit-learn etc (for Python) for building and evaluating the predictive model in the VS code (Jupyter Notebook Environment) used in the analysis.
+References - Data sources, analytical tools, and methodologies such as Python Libraries -  Numpy, Pandas, Matplotlib, Seaborn, streamlit and Scikit-learn etc (for Python) for building and evaluating the predictive model in the VS code (Jupyter Notebook) environment, used in the analysis.